2023sneha/Sneha/README.md

 # Sneha
 # LINEAR INTEGRATED CIRCUITS
 # Experiment 1
-# DC,TRANSIENT AND AC ANALYSIS OF COMMON SOURCE AMPLIFIER USING MOSFET
+# Dc,Transient and AC Analysis of Common Source Amplifier using MOSFET
 # INTRODUCTION
 A Common Source (CS) amplifier using MOSFET is widely used for amplification.
 1. DC Analysis: Finds the operating point (Q-point) by setting proper biasing to keep the MOSFET in saturation.